KazutoKiritoKirigaya/styling-myanimelist-exports/README.md

 ## Usage

 1. [Export your MyAnimeList](http://myanimelist.net/panel.php?go=export) from MyAnimeList.net as an XML file.
+Unzip the file via `gunzip index.xml.gzip
+` or `gzip -d index.xml.gzip` , depending on your environment.

-Save it as `myanimelist.xml` in the same directory as the Python script.
+2. Save it as `myanimelist.xml`in the same directory as the Python script.
 If `myanimelist.xml` already exists, or for some reason you want to use a different file name, you can change the file name in the Python script.

-2. Run the Python script `main.py`:
+3. Run the Python script `main.py`:

     ```powershell
     python main.py